[Attention runners] Avoid injuries and run stronger by improving your muscle tone with this guide

 We agree.
 Consuming carbohydrates is essential because they are your main source of energy.

-But if your goal is to stay at a healthy weight or you want to lose pounds, you should cut back on pasta, bread, and cereal.
-Substitute them for more natural and less refined carbohydrates such as rice, quinoa, potato and sweet potato.
+But if your goal is to stay at a healthy weight or you want to lose pounds, you should reduce your consumption of pasta, bread and cereals.
+Replace them with more natural and less refined carbohydrates such as rice, quinoa, potatoes and sweet potatoes.

-It is also of the utmost importance that you include enough protein in your diet to prevent excessive training from eating away at your muscles.
+It is also extremely important that you include enough protein in your diet to prevent excessive training from eating away at your muscles.

-Eating fish at least once a week will be especially beneficial for you because in addition to providing you with a good dose of protein, it is a great source of minerals such as iron, zinc, sodium, magnesium, phosphorus or potassium, all of which are important when you do intense exercise.
+Eating fish, at least once a week, will be especially beneficial because in addition to providing you with good doses of protein, it is a great source of minerals such as iron, zinc, sodium, magnesium, phosphorus or potassium, all important when doing intense exercises.

-If this is an impossible mission for you, you can use an omega-3 supplement that will help reduce your inflammation levels and protect your joints.
+If it is a mission impossible for you, you can use an omega-3 supplement that helps reduce your inflammation levels and protect your joints.

-And whether you eat meat, poultry or fish, you might also want to keep a supplement like our 100% Whey on hand to help you build and keep your muscles toned and recover faster after your workouts.
+And whether you eat meat, chicken or fish, you might also want to have a supplement like our 100% Whey on hand to help you build and maintain your toned muscles and recover faster after your workouts.

-It is ideal that you use it on the days that you go running very early and you do not want to go on an empty stomach.
+It is ideal that you use it on days when you go running very early and you don't want to go on an empty stomach.

-Rather than seeing vegetables as a companion to your dishes that are mainly carbohydrate-based, you should give them a more prominent role in your diet to guarantee you all the vitamins, minerals, and fiber you need.
+Rather than seeing vegetables as a companion to your dishes occupied mainly by carbohydrates, you should give them a more leading role in your diet to guarantee all the vitamins, minerals and fiber you need.

-Remember that when you train at high intensity levels, your immune system is compromised.
+Remember that when you train at high levels of intensity, your immune system is compromised.
 And if you don't get the required nutrients, you will end up getting sick and having to stop your workouts.

-If you find it difficult to eat fruits and vegetables, it would be useful to consume Zinc and Vitamin C to ensure that your defenses are ready and you can continue training to the fullest.
+If you find it difficult to eat fruits and vegetables, it would be useful for you to consume Zinc and Vitamin C to ensure that your defenses are ready and you can continue training at your best.

-- Do you think being a runner allows you to eat as much as you want?
+1. You think being a runner allows you to eat whatever you want

-Running only burns about 100 calories per mile, no matter how fast you run.
+Running alone burns about 100 calories per mile, no matter how fast you run.

-If you ran 10 miles, that means you burned about 1,000 calories.
+If you ran 10 miles, that means you burned approximately 1,000 calories.
 But that doesn't mean you can eat a burger and fries combo or half a chocolate cake.

-I do not want to say with this that from time to time you cannot give yourself your tastes, but try not to be the usual.
+I don't want to tell you with this that from time to time you can't indulge yourself, but try to make it not the usual thing.

-Better focus on nourishing your body with quality foods that are not processed.
+Instead, focus on nourishing your body with quality, unprocessed foods.
 Remember that we are what we eat.

 Caffeine has many benefits.
-Among them, increase performance and help restore glycogen, which supplies you with the energy you need to go running again.
+Among them, increasing performance and helping to restore glycogen, which supplies you with the energy you need to go running again.

-But if you're a beginner, you should know that everyone metabolizes caffeine differently.
+But if you are a beginner, you should know that we all metabolize caffeine differently.

-While taking it regularly can be an ergogenic (improving capacity) aid, it could also make its effects less potent on race day.
+While taking it regularly can be an ergogenic aid (enhancing your ability), it could also make its effects less potent on race day.

-Also, excess can affect your sleep and therefore your recovery.
-If you notice that you are sleeping less hours a night, lower the dose and consume it before 3 in the afternoon.
+Additionally, excess can affect your sleep and, therefore, your recovery.
+If you notice that you are sleeping fewer hours per night, lower the dose and consume it before 3 in the afternoon.

 Like any other sport, running can make you fall in love.

-But remember that love is blind and if you don't keep your eyes open to the requirements it demands to practice it effectively and safely, you can crash into the pavement miles before you become a true runner .
+But remember that love is blind and if you don't keep your eyes open to the requirements it demands to practice it effectively and safely, you can crash into the pavement for miles before becoming a true runner .

-The more information you get on the topic, the less you'll get lost along the way.
+The more information you get about the topic, the less you will get lost along the way.
 Also if you maintain balance in your diet and discipline in your training.
-And if you rely on supplementation, you can reach your goal faster.
+And if you rely on supplementation, you will be able to reach your goal faster.